open-education-hub/web-security/privilege-escalation/activities/time/README.md

 ## Vulnerability

 Cron job are programs or scripts that are scheduled to run automatically at specific times or intervals by script or command.
 The system-wide crontab is located at /etc/crontab.

 One of the PATH directories is writable by our user, we may be able to create a program/script with the same name as the cron job.

 ## Exploit

+Connect with ssh to user ```time:EDBVCjNFAAzYedCX```, port 2022.

 ### First escalation